scherenhaenden/AudioTextKonverter/plan.md

   - Implement a settings page for selecting AI/ML models and audio quality.
   - **Deliverable**: A user can generate audio from text and play it back.

-- **Week 7: UI Polishing and Testing**
-  - Refine the user interface and user experience.
+- **Week 7: UI Polishing and Testing**n  - Refine the user interface and user experience.
   - Implement responsive design for different screen sizes.
   - Write end-to-end tests for the frontend application.
   - **Deliverable**: A polished and tested Angular frontend.